 An employee of the contract may work for himself or on behalf of an employment agency, but he is not legally regulated by the company taking advantage of his services.

-It is well-known how employers treat them, not just in writing, separates contractual workers from their employees.
+It is well-known how employers treat them, not just in writing, which separates contractual workers from their employees.

 According to the IRS, practices such as providing pension plans to health workers, health benefits, and other similar items can change from a worker’s employment system to the entire employee.